 When a trouble symptom is localized to a faulty Rectifier Module or circuit card, that particular Rectifier Module or circuit card should be replaced in its entirety.
-No attempt should be made to troubleshoot or repair individual components on any Rectifier Module or circuit card.
+Other than a Rectifier Module fan replacement, no attempt should be made to troubleshoot or repair individual components on any Rectifier Module or circuit card.

-Refer to SAG582140001 (System Application Guide) for replacement part numbers.
-The SAG can be accessed via the CD (Electronic Documentation Package) furnished with your system.
+Refer to SAG582126100 (System Application Guide) for replacement part numbers.
+The SAG can be accessed from the CD (Electronic Documentation Package) furnished with your system.